 By Deanne Jade, National Centre For Eating Disorders.
 Acknowledgement: The British Medical Association, Eating Disorders Body Image and The Media

-The argument about whether the media shape society or merely reflect current or nascent trends is constantly under debate.
-Before the Second World War, it was believed that the media “injects” values and morals into society.
+There is constant debate about whether the media shape society or merely reflect current trends.
+Before the Second World War, it was thought that the media “injects” values and morals into society.
 However, social research in the 1960s showed that the audience is not a passive receiver of moral values.
-Society is constructed of many different subcultures, classified by factors such as race, social class, political outlook, adhesion to value systems such as ”vegetarianism” or lifestyles (such as “cocooners” (Popcorn 1999) .
-These differing social groups select and filter information and reject messages that are not consistent with the values of that group.
-On the other hand, irrespective of social clusters, research has shown that it is those with low confidence and self esteem within each group who are most influenced by media communications.
+Society has many subcultures, classified by race, social class, political outlook, values and interests such as vegetarianism or pro-anorexia.

 Is There An Increase In Eating Disorders?